-As disclosed in detail in Note 8, the Company provided loans to Ireland, Greece and Portugal which are also Company shareholders.
-As part of its activities, the EFSF can also purchase debt securities issued by its shareholders.
-Such securities are reported as treasury financial assets in the statement of financial position.
-On 31 December 2023, the total carrying amount of purchased securities issued by shareholders of the EFSF was Nil (31 December 2022: €99.4 million).
+As disclosed in detail in Note 8, the Company provided loans to Ireland, Greece and Portugal, which are also Company shareholders.
+As part of its activities, the EFSF purchased debt securities issued or borrowed deposit from its shareholders.
+On 31 December 2024, the total carrying amount of purchased securities issued or borrowed deposit by shareholders of the EFSF was €108.0 million (31 December 2023: Nil).